 Story types and what they mean for marketing

-In Christopher Booker’s book, the 7 Basic Plots, he suggests all stories fit into one of seven story types.
+In Christopher Booker’s The 7 Basic Plots, he suggests all stories fit into one of 7 story types.
 These story types are thousands of years old.
-They still exist in many different formats today – films, TV shows and books, for example.
+They still exist in many different formats today.
+In films, TV shows and books, for example.

 Though it’s not a marketing book, you can apply the principles of these story types to brands.